Esri/arcgis-maps-sdk-dotnet-samples/src/MAUI/Maui.Samples/Samples/Layers/DefineClusteringFeatureReduction/readme.md

 4. Create a `ClusteringFeatureReduction` using the renderer.
 5. Add `AggregateField` objects to the feature reduction where the `FieldName` is the name of the field to aggregate and the `StatisticType` is the type of aggregation to perform.
 6. Define the `MinSymbolSize` and `MaxSymbolSize` for the feature reduction.
 If these are not defined they default to 12 and 70 respectively.
+7. Add the `ClusteringFeatureReduction` to the `FeatureLayer`.
-7. Create a `LabelDefinition` with a `SimpleLabelExpression` and `TextSymbol` to define the cluster label.
+8. Create a `LabelDefinition` with a `SimpleLabelExpression` and `TextSymbol` to define the cluster label.
-8. Configure a `GeoViewTapped` event handler on the `MapView` to display feature cluster information in a `PopupViewer`.
+9. Configure a `GeoViewTapped` event handler on the `MapView` to display feature cluster information in a `PopupViewer`.

 ## Relevant API